hejtmy/cebex-introduction-to-r-2020-summer/homeworks.md

 value3= round(value/ value2 , digits=0)
 message= paste('Year has ', value , ' days.
 Each week has ', value 2, ' days.
 This means that the year has ',value3,' weeks.')
 ```

+### Working with vectors
+Name the file [your-name]-zodiac-vectors.R.

+Put all the code inside the R file.
+You don't need to actually answer the questions, just submit code which will correctly calculate them.

+Each of these should be written in code on a single line.

+1. Create a vector of years between 1924 to 2020
+2. Create a vector of chinese zodiac for each year, beginning with rat, repeating 10 times (120 years).
+3. Shorten the zodiac vector so it is only of the same length as the years vector.
+(Select only certain values)
+4. What years are “horse” years?
+5. What sign was year 1987?
+6. What is the sum of years for the “rooster”?
+7. What is the median year for the “dragon”
+8. What is the 3rd_year of a goat?

+### Creating custom dataset
+Name the file [your-name]-custom-dataset.R.

+Put all the code inside the R file.
+You don't need to actually answer the questions, just submit code which will correctly calculate them.

+1. Create a data.frame with three columns - day, month, week, weekday, day_of_the_week
+2. Set the day to 1:365
+3. Set the months to their respective months - it is non skip year, 365 days
+4. Set the week to properly calculate weeks (each 7 days. not respecting months) and weekday to be 1-7
+5. Set the day_of_the_week to follow the days of the week - Monday, Tuesday etc.
+6. Set seed to 2020 and randomize a column world_happinness to have normal distribution with average 10 and sd 2.
+7. Select rows which contain only mondays.
+8. What is the average happiness on Mondays?
+9. What is the average happiness in the 40th week?

+### Analysing iris dataset

+Name the file [your-name]-iris-exploration.R.

+Put all the code inside the R file.
+You don't need to actually answer the questions, just submit code which will correctly calculate them.

+1. Read about the iris dataset (`?iris`)
+2. Investigate the dataset using head, str, tail etc.
+3. what types of variables the columns are?
+4. Does the dataset have rownames?
+If yes, what are those?
+5. What si the median, mean and variance of Sepal.Width?
+6. Get the mean Sepal.Length of virginica?
+7. What is the min and max of Petal.Length fo Setosa?
+8. What are the counts of various Species which have Sepal length above 5?